Apatheism: Arguments and rationale

-Morality

-This apatheistic argument states that morals do not come from god and that if a god exists, there would be no changes with regards to morality; therefore, a god's existence or non-existence is irrelevant.

 Related views

 Apathetic agnosticism

 A view related to apatheism, apathetic agnosticism claims that no amount of debate can prove or disprove the existence of one or more deities, and if one or more deities exist, they do not appear to be concerned about the fate of humans; therefore, their existence has little to no impact on personal human affairs.
 This view has also been called Pragmatic Agnosticism.

 Practical atheism

 The view that one should live their life with disregard towards a god or gods.
 Practical atheism does not see the god questions as irrelevant, in contrast to apatheism.

-Thus: "practical atheism is disregard for the answers to [God questions], not a disregard for [God questions] per se.
+Thus, "practical atheism is disregard for the answers to [God questions], not a disregard for [God questions] per se.
 Unlike atheism proper, the practical atheist acts as if God does not exist and has no authority over his life despite his belief in God.
 Hence, practical atheism is not actual atheism."